-You may not be able to eat for 2 to 3 days.
-You will be given nutrients through an IV.
+You may not be able to eat regular food for 2 to 3 days.
+You will be given nutrients through an IV and will also eat softer food.
 When you leave the hospital, you may need to wear a back brace or cast.

 If you had chronic back pain before surgery, you will likely still have some pain afterward.
 Spinal fusion is unlikely to take away all your pain and other symptoms.

-It is hard for a surgeon to predict which patients will improve and how much relief surgery will provide, even when using MRI scans or other tests.
+It is hard to predict which people will improve and how much relief surgery will provide, even when using MRI scans or other tests.

-Losing weight and getting exercise increases your chances of feeling better.
+Losing weight and getting exercise increase your chances of feeling better.

 Future spine problems are possible after spine surgery.
 After spinal fusion, the area that was fused together can no longer move.
-Therefore, the spinal column above and below the fusion are more likely to be stressed when the spine moves, and may have problems later on.
+Therefore, the spinal column above and below the fusion are more likely to be stressed when the spine moves, and may cause problems later on.

-Last reviewed on: 9/8/2014
+Last reviewed on: 7/28/2021